 If you want to tint your primer with another color you can, but use caution and test it on a piece of plastic or something first.
 You want to avoid a slick surface and some paints dry very slick.
 It all depends on the medium and pigment used.

-If you make your own paint the best additives for coloured primers are going to be chalky kinds pigments like your earth tones like yellow ochre, raw sienna, burnt sienna, indian red, venetian red, turkish red, english red, caput mortuum, and not your mineral colors.
+If you make your own paint the best additives for coloured primers are going to be chalky kinds pigments like your earth tones like yellow ochre, raw sienna, burnt sienna, indian red, venetian red, turkish red, english red, caput mortuum, etc. I would probably avoid mineral colors since they can be slick.
 Dye type colours added to your white primer won’t make much of a difference either way.
 Their tinting strength is strong and they don’t change the consistency of the paint much.

-Now in a pinch if you don’t have primer you can use just regular white paint or gray paint and avoid rubbing your model at all until you seal it, but regular white paint is often very slick when it dries and so you’ll want to make it less slick somehow by adding a chalky secondary color into it.
+Now in a pinch if you don’t have primer you can use just regular white paint or gray paint and just try to avoid rubbing your model with your hands much until you are finished and can seal it, but regular white paint is often very slick when it dries so you’ll want to make it less slick somehow by adding a chalky secondary color into it if you just use regular white paint instead of a proper white primer.

-Or best yet, just keep a little fine powdered chalk on hand and grind it as fine as you can and add just that to pure medium to make a white primer and a touch of white paint added to that would work out most likely.
+For best results you might try keeping a little fine powdered chalk on hand and grind it as fine as you can and add just that to pure medium to make a white primer.
+You could add a touch of white paint to that and see how that goes.
+Most commercial white paint is made from zinc or titanium.
+Both can be pretty slick when dry so white primer generally has chalk of some kind in it.

 You can buy acrylic medium from Vallejo, but you can also buy the primer from them too, so I am only explaining these things in case you are in a pinch and can’t get supplies.
 I have a feeling in a really bad pinch the yellow of an egg could be substituted for the medium too.